Said-FD/box-model-interactive/README.md

 # README

-Simple interactive demonstration of the box-sizing values behavior (difference between content-box and border-box)
+Simple interactive demonstration of the box-sizing values behavior (difference between content-box and border-box).
 > You can find it here: https://said-fd.github.io/box-model-interactive/.